Oak Island mystery: Stone with alleged markings

 In his 1872 novel, The Treasure of the Seas, James DeMille describes being a summer resident of Chester Basin during the later 1860s.
-DeMille lived on Oak Island for a summer and had firsthand knowledge of the area.
 The characters in the novel find that the stone had been removed from the chimney when they arrived on the island; until then, no one had been able to decode the mysterious symbols reportedly on the stone, which an inn landlord describes as 'rather faint, and irregular' – he also says that 'men who don't believe in Kidd's treasure ... say that it isn't an inscription at all ... it's only some accidental scratches'.

-Reginald Vanderbilt Harris (1881–1986) wrote in his 1958 book, The Oak Island Mystery, "About 1865–1866 the stone was removed and taken to Halifax.
+Reginald Vanderbilt Harris (1881–1968) wrote in his 1958 book, The Oak Island Mystery, "About 1865–1866 the stone was removed and taken to Halifax.
 Among those who worked to remove the stone was Jefferson W. MacDonald."
 The Blair letter mentioned above states that MacDonald took down the partition in order to examine the stone, not to remove it.
 Harris provides no source for the claim that the stone was removed in 1865 or 1866.
 The next mention of the stone is in an 1893 Oak Island Treasure Company prospectus.
 According to the prospectus, the stone was taken out of the chimney and moved to Halifax; there, James Liechti was said to have deciphered the stone as reading: "Ten feet below are two million pounds buried".

 On August 19, 1911, Collier's magazine published a firsthand account by Captain H. L. Bowdoin of the stone (which was then in use at Creighton's bookbindery in Halifax).
 Bowdoin described the rock as "of a basalt type hard and fine-grained".
 The stone he saw had no symbols on it.
 Although Bowdoin was told that they had worn off, he was skeptical because of the stone's hardness.